 The series was initially introduced by Brian Matthew, but later replaced by Alan Dell.

-Eight shows were originally commissioned but a further four were broadcast proving it must have been successful.
+Seven shows were originally commissioned but a further six were requested proving its success.
+Producer Stewart on hearing the news of the extended contract claimed it was "panicsville".
+He managed to book Acker Bilk, Monty Sunshine and their respective jazz groups to help fill in the remaining shows.
 ATV would follow in 1962 with All That Jazz, a slightly watered down version with pop singers crooning jazz standards.

 One edition of The Trad Fad appears to be located at the Library of Congress in the USA.

 The show has also been seen with an alternate title The Trad Fad and All That Jazz.